aquilesC/aquiles.me/content/digital garden.md

 status: draft
 ---
 # Digital Gardening
 In the past few years there has been a movement towards different degrees of openness online.
-In her book, [[Working in Public - Nadia Eghbal|Working in Public]], Nadia Eghbal explores how people decide to build software tools in the open.
+In her book, [[/essays/Notes on Working in Public - Nadia Eghbal|Working in Public]], Nadia Eghbal explores how people decide to build software tools in the open.
 In the same line, [Andy Matuschak](https://notes.andymatuschak.org/About_these_notes) decided to make public his *thinking* process by publishing his notes, even if not in a final form.

 There are two aspects of digital gardening: the creation of knowledge and the dissemination of that knowledge.
 N.B.: I am talking about knowledge and not *content*.
 A *digital garden* can be private, which means that it only becomes a way of structuring notes in the long run.
 On the other hand, a garden can be made public, or partially public, and then it becomes a way of [[learning in public]], but it can also become [[a new way of blogging]].